 Place your lead hand over your abdomen; place your rear hand near the lead side of your chin.
 Elbows rest on your ribs.
-Primary defense would be blocking, parrying, rolling (with shots), slipping, and footwork (pivots, etc.).
+Primary defense would be blocking, parrying, rolling (with shots), slipping, and footwork (L-steps, step-backs, pivots, etc.).
 Floyd Mayweather Jr. is the best example of this guard.
-Adrien Broner and James Toney are other prime examples.
+James Toney is another prime example.
 This guard favors out-boxers, boxer-punchers, and counter-punchers.

 Advantages.
-This guard favors boxers with excellent reflexes and height/reach advantages.
+Boxers with excellent reflexes and height/reach advantages naturally benefit.
 The guard allows for a full (unimpeded) view of the opponent, an almost full and passive coverage of the body, and tends to position the hands for counter hooks and right hands.

 Keys to the Philly-Shell: